How can teens get paid above minimum wage? Find 16 best high paying jobs for high school students, both year-round and during the summer.

 It’s important to consider what type of career they may want to have in the long-term to align their part-time jobs and summer work with the industry that interests them and gives them applicable, professional experience for their career aspirations.

 However, if they are not sure, taking on different seasonal jobs is a great way to find out what they like and don’t like, helping them find out what they want to do for a career.

 There are three types of high paying jobs students can do:

 It’s common for high school students to enter the workforce with little to no experience.
 Everyone needs to start somewhere!
-Here are a few high paying jobs that are ideal for students with no prior experience.
+Here are a few high paying jobs for high schoolers that are ideal for students with no prior experience.

 1. Delivery Person

 Many restaurants and fast-food chains need help delivering food to customers.
 This often requires no skills outside of an ability to drive.
 According to Indeed data, couriers can make on average of almost $14 hourly.

 Hotels, resorts, and event venues often need help parking customers’ cars.
 This job does require the ability to drive.
 While this position may only make $8 or $10 an hour, the cash tips means a bigger take home.

 Cleaning jobs, from working in residential settings to office buildings or hotels, is a profitable position for teens with limited experience.
 According to ZipRecruiter, the average hourly rate for cleaners is about $13.